ebellocchia/telegram_payment_bot/README.md

     - *DAYS_LEFT*: number of days within which the payment expires.
 Zero means expiring today.
 - **/check_no_payment [<DAYS_LEFT>] [<LAST_DAY>]**: show the list of chat members whose payment is expiring in the specified number of days (can be run only in group)
     - *DAYS_LEFT*: number of days within which the payment expires.
 Zero means expiring today.
-    - *LAST_DAY*: last day to complete the payment before begin removed (only for printing the message).
+    - *LAST_DAY*: last day to complete the payment before being removed (only for printing the message).
 If zero, it'll print "within few days".
 - **/remove_no_payment**: remove the chat members whose payment has expired (can be run only in group)

 Add *quiet* or *q* as last parameter to send the bot response in a private chat instead of the group chat.

 Users removed from the group are just kicked and not banned, so they can re-join later via invite links if necessary.\
-When users are removed from the group (either because they had no usernames or they didn't pay), a new invite link is generated and sent to all authorized users in a private chat.\
+When users are removed from the group (either because they had no username or they didn't pay), a new invite link is generated and sent to all authorized users in a private chat.\
 This automatically revokes the old invite link and prevents those users to join again.

 ## Periodical Checks